-13 This means after 1 September of the intake year.
+13 This means after 1 September of the Reception year, even if admission is deferred.

-14 This will be 16 school weeks in advance for children of UK service personnel.
+14 This will be 12 school weeks in advance for children of UK service personnel.

 15 School Admissions Code 2021 section 2.28

 16 Where a child has been permanently excluded from two or more schools there is no need for an admission authority to comply with parental preference for a period of two years from the last exclusion.